AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Service management operations/ModifyCdnService.md

 Changes the billing method of Alibaba Cloud Content Delivery Network \(CDN\).

-**When you call this operation, note the following information:**
+**When you call this operation, note that:**

 -   You must activate Alibaba Cloud CDN before you can call this operation.
 -   The new billing method takes effect at 00:00 the following day.
 If you change the billing method several times, the last change takes effect.
 The following billing methods are supported: pay-by-bandwidth and pay-by-data-transfer.
--   You can call this operation up to 10 times per second with each account.
+-   The maximum number of times that each user can call this operation per second is 10.

 ## Debugging